mrsurya1304/EndToEndEncrypted-Chat-app/README.md

 - You can type in messages and send them with the send button or enter key to the receiver
 - Along with the chat screen on the far right you can see how DH Key exchange and AES work dynamically
 - Once you are done with your conversation you can click the Log out button on the top left to log out redirecting you back to the login page

+## Features of SecureChat
+- Register: Enter your credentials (Username and Password) and by using Firebase Authentication a new user will be created and added to the users database
+- Login: If previously registered, enter your credentials and your credentials will be verified and authenticated.
+You will now be able to access the chat
+- Users retreival: All users of the chatting application are retreived from the users database and shown to the logged in user.
+- Chatting: Select the user you want to chat to by clicking on their username.
+- Previous message retreival: Once you select a user, if you have previously chatted your old conversations are fetched from the conversations database and shown to the user
+- Send messages: Type your message in the text field given and either click the send button or click enter to send the message to the receiver and store in the conversations database
+- Receive message: The sent message is instantly received from the conversations database and displayed onto the receivers screen
+- Encryption demonstration: When you are chatting the various Diffie Hellman Parameters, Secret key, Encrypted and Decrypted message is visible to you and changes according to the message sent/received.
+- Log out: Click the log out button to sign out which redirects back to the Log in page

+## Concepts used to build SecureChat

+## Link to use SecureChat

+## Future ideas

+## Acknowledgements